 Lisa Artis, deputy CEO of The Sleep Charity explains: “It’s been only natural over this past year to find things confusing, scary and difficult, and stress has a knock-on effect on sleep, with difficulties falling asleep and staying asleep.
 Stress causes hyperarousal, which can upset the balance between sleep and wakefulness.”

-She also adds that the changes in lifestyle and our routine also wreck havoc with our circadian rhythms, our body's natural way of lulling us into sleep.
-Working from home—and the upset balance between our work and home life—as well as a lack of routine and going to bed later, after hours upon hours of either the internet or whatever series has landed in full on Netflix, also contribute to sleepless nights.
+Artis also adds that the changes in lifestyle and our routine also wreak havoc with our circadian rhythms, our body's natural way of lulling us into sleep.
+The upset balance between our work and home life—as well as a lack of routine and going to bed later, after hours upon hours of either the internet or whatever series has landed in full on Netflix—also contribute to sleepless nights.

 - Best sleep mask: rest your eyes for a better night's sleep

 - Spine, side or stomach?
 Find out what sleeping position is best for you

 - How many hours sleep do I need?
 It's time to calculate those zzzs

 Best sleep aid products to add to your night routine

 1. Soft Silicone ear plugs

 Lisa Artis says: "Earplugs and eye masks are the most effective sleep aids as they block out noise and light, two important factors that impact on sleep.”
 While these plugs aren’t going to win any awards for aesthetics, as possibly the lightest sleeper in the world, I personally wouldn’t use anything else."